panzerdp/dmitripavlutin.com/content/posts/140-promise/index.md

 The problem was that most of the tutorials were solely describing the promise object, its methods, etc. But I don't care much about promises, I care about them as long as they make coding easier!

 What follows is the post that I had wanted to read to understand promises myself.
-The post describes the reason why promises make easier coding asynchronous logic, then concentrate on explaining how to use promises.
+The post describes the reason why promises make easier coding asynchronous logic, then explains how to use promises.

 ```toc
 ```